Introduction

 We know that this comes as a further blow to our residents who rely on our services and are already struggling during a cost-of-living crisis, but Somerset Council has no choice but to raise Council Tax and consider severe reductions to public services.

-More detail can be found in the Council’s budget setting papers from the council meeting on 20 February 2024, which are available on our website Somerset Council budget setting papers.
+More information can be found in the Somerset Council budget setting papers from the council meeting on 20 February 2024.

 Council Tax bands